TophatSynth/medic_backup/Lecture Notes/Week 4/Structure of the airway and lungs.md

 		- Contributes to surface area - warming and humidifying inhaled air.
 Also helps with making skull lighter and resonance of voice
 		- Drains into lateral wall of nasal cavity
 			- Most drain into the middle meatus - space under a concha (each concha has its own meatus)
-			- Posterior ethmoidal sinus drains into the suprior meatus
+			- Posterior ethmoidal sinus drains into the superior meatus
 			- Sphenoidal sinus drains into space posteriorly superior to the superior concha - spheno-ethmoidal recess
 		- Sinusitis
 			- Maxillary sinus very prone to inflammation bc drainage hole (osteum) is actually at the top of the sinus - can build up and inflame